jancbeck/acf-add-object-relationship-interface/README.md

 # ACF - Add posts via relationship interface

+**Note of deprecation:** This plugin will no longer receive updates in the future.
+I recommend using [other plugins available](https://wordpress.org/plugins/quick-and-easy-post-creation-for-acf-relationship-fields/).

 Create posts from the relationship interface of the advanced custom fields plugin if they do not exist yet.

 ## Installation